-As we gradually come out of the events of the last year and move towards what will become the new normal, all sorts of feelings may be present.
+We have been living through unusual times and it is not surprising if all sorts of feelings are present.
 If you are struggling, please don't feel alone.
 Emotions such as anxiety, fear, or depression are responses to difficult situations and talking to someone can help.
-I can offer different perspectives, tools and techniques that help calm those anxious feelings.
+I can offer different perspectives, as well as tools and techniques that help calm those anxious feelings.

-These feelings may be new for you, or it may be that now is the time to explore what is unresolved.
+These feelings may be new, or it may be that now is the time to explore what is unresolved for you.

-I can help you to explore what it all means for you and support you in moving forward.
+I can help you to explore these feelings and support you in moving forward.
 As part of my training I experienced therapy for myself and am passionate about the potential for counselling to bring about positive changes in our lives.

 I am a person centred, integrative counsellor and I will provide you with a safe and trusting environment where you can talk honestly and freely with no judgement.
 Talking things through enables you to deeply explore your thoughts, feelings and emotions and discover what is going on for you.
 I will help you with techniques to ease anxiety, stress, panic, depression and grief, for example.

 I am really happy to be able to offer face to face sessions again, and look forward to welcoming you back into my therapy room in amongst the trees.

 For those who want to explore the sessions in a different way, we can take it outside.
 Lets walk together, side by side, in a beautiful woodland and allow nature to take some of the stress.

 Being in nature will frequently reduce feelings of anxiety, sadness and depression and we can use the environment to explore different helpful techniques.
 Clients find that being in nature is energising as well as calming.
 Comments have been “it feels less intense” and “easier to explore my feelings”.